 Over the past few years we have witnessed considerable progress in the field of kinase inhibitors, however there is still no consensus as to which screening methods are best suited to their identification.
 This symposium will bring together experts in the field of kinase drug discovery to review the landscape, exploring new approaches and technologies driving the advancement of non-classical kinase inhibitor pipeline, and drawing on past lessons to provide insight into the future direction of the field.

-September 25, 2018 Beyond Neuroinflammation: The Impact of Immune Function on Alzheimer's Disease
+September 25, 2018 Neuro-Immunology: The Impact of Immune Function in Alzheimer's Disease

 This one-day symposium will build upon genetic evidence for inflammation in Alzheimer's Disease (AD), highlighting cutting-edge science that explores the mechanisms that underlie this intersection between neurology and immunology, and parse the contributions of the immune system to the range of behaviors evidenced over the clinical course of AD.